Contact Us

 Head of Recruiting

-Are you a founder or serial entrepreneur looking to bring a chief technical officer (CTO) on board your startup?
+Are you a founder or serial entrepreneur looking to bring a virtual chief technology officer (CTO) on board your startup?
 If so, you’ve come to the right place.

 In this article, we’ll cover everything you need to know about hiring a CTO, including: